Skip to content

 Eligibility criteria for a publicly-funded consultation

-• Female must be 39 years or younger at the time of referral.
+• women must be 39 years or younger at the time of referral.

-• New Zealand resident(s) or work permit for at least two years (this applies to both couples, not just the woman).
-Proof of residency, work visa, citizenship (NZ passport or birth certificate), must be provided at time of appointment before eligibility for treatment can be confirmed.
+• you must be New Zealand resident(s) or have a work visa showing at least two years - this applies to both partners.
+Proof of residency in the form of NZ citizenship (NZ passport or birth certificate) or a work visa must be provided at time of appointment before eligibility for treatment can be confirmed.

 And

-• not pregnant after one year of trying to get pregnant, OR
+• you are not pregnant after one year of trying to get pregnant, OR

-• a known male or female factor such as endometriosis, blocked tubes, and anovulation or a very low sperm count, OR
+• you have a known male or female factor such as endometriosis; blocked tubes; anovulation; a very low sperm count, OR

-• have a genetic condition that can be treated with preimplantation genetic diagnosis, OR
+• you have a genetic condition that can be treated with pre-implantation genetic diagnosis, OR

-• requires fertility preservation before undergoing medical treatment that is likely to compromise fertility, (eg before chemotherapy).
+• you require fertility preservation before undergoing medical treatment that is likely to compromise fertility, (eg before chemotherapy).
+In such cases, request immediate referral.

 • Woman BMI >35